arianasutton560/UnityTutorial/README.md

-# StuckOnParchmanFarm
+# Unity Tutorial
-This project is a 3D development escape game with Unity
+This project is a series of Unity practice tutorials